Apex, North Carolina zoning

 High Density Multi-Family Residential Conditional Zoning District

-Conditional zoning counterpart to HDMF; base HDMF standards apply except as modified by the property's approved rezoning conditions (Sec.
+Conditional zoning form of HDMF for multi-family housing up to 14 units an acre; base HDMF standards apply along with the conditions approved in the rezoning (Sec.
 3.2.5; Sec.
-2.3.2-2.3.3).
+2.3.3).

 - MH-CZResidential